 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the District, assets and deferred outflows of resources of the District exceeded liabilities and deferred inflows of resources by \$6,573,808 and \$6,664,823 as of June 30, 2019 and 2018, respectively.
+In the case of the District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$6,470,178 and \$6,573,808 as of June 30, 2020 and 2019, respectively.

-A portion of the District's net position reflects the District's investment in capital assets (net of accumulated depreciation) less any related debt used to acquire those assets that is still outstanding (41.17% and 43.48% as of June 30, 2019 and 2018, respectively).
+A portion of the District's net position reflects the District's investment in capital assets (net of accumulated depreciation) less any related debt used to acquire those assets that is still outstanding (40.35% and 42.54% as of June 30, 2020 and 2019, respectively).
 The District uses these capital assets to provide services to customers within the District's service area; consequently, these assets are not available for future spending.
 (See Note 6 for further discussion)

-At the end of fiscal years 2019 and 2018, the District showed a positive balance in its unrestricted net position of \$838,588 and \$694,780, respectively.
+At the end of fiscal years 2020 and 2019, the District showed a positive balance in its unrestricted net position of \$964,597 and \$838,588, respectively.